mjpitz/myago/cluster/README.md

 }
 ```

 Config provides a common configuration structure for forming clusters.
-Either
+This can
-through a list of known addresses (peers) or using gossip to form pool
+be done by specifying a concrete list of peers, a DNS name that's periodically
-dynamically.
+resolved, or using a gossip protocol.

 #### func (\*Config) Start